PIYKESH/Automating-Docker-Image-Upload-to-AWS-ECR-using-GitHub-Actions/README.md

 # Objective:- Creating a GitHub Actions workflow that automatically builds Docker images and uploads them to AWS Elastic Container Registry (ECR) upon code pushes or pull requests.!

--Creating a simple web app in Python can be done using a web framework.
+# Creating a simple web app in Python can be done using a web framework.
 As Flask is a popular choice for building web applications in Python due to its simplicity and ease of use.

--Firstly created a file named app.py.
+# Firstly created a file named app.py.

 -Then created a folder named templates in the same directory as app.py, and inside it, create a file named index.html .